- How we collect information about you

 Keeping us up to date with your details and contact preferences

-Please tell us as soon as any of your contact details change so that we can keep our records up to date.
+Please tell us as soon as possible if any of your contact details change, so that we can keep our records up to date.

 You can change the way we contact you or the kind of material we send you at any time by contacting us by mail, phone or email using the contact details above.